 Approach the diagrams from at least two perspectives:

 So one approach is in using the diagrams to see the notes on the neck.
-Importantly, the "reverse" is also just the same: at any time, be sure to approach the diagrams with the music over them; and let them lay out underneath the music.
-Put differently again: be sure to switch your viewpoint, and see the fretboard's notes for what they are; and also see the musical figures on the fretboard, in the "shapes" that happen to be formed by that music.
+Importantly, the "reverse" is also just the same: at any time, be sure to approach the music first, and let the diagrams lay out underneath the music.
+Put differently again: be sure to switch your viewpoint, and see the fretboard's notes for what they are; and, also see the musical figures, in the "shapes" that happen to be formed by that music.

-In our writing style, and the way our method is constructed, the best way to proceed is to read straight through the introduction and the complete method; before digging all the way in with the instrument.
-From there you can begin to study the important points on the fretboard, and you'll have read through the insight you need to keep things simple, and powerful.
-The method is also not constructed through ordered exercises, and you will be able to visit any point in the "toolkit" from many angles and at any time.
-(Some points do lead further on to the next point, so we'd recommend that you read straight through one time.)
+The recommended way to proceed is to read straight through the introduction, and the complete method; before digging all the way in with the instrument.
+From there you can begin to study the important points on the fretboard, and you'll have read through the insights that you need to keep things simple, and powerful.
+The method is not constructed through ordered exercises, and you will be able to visit any point in the "toolkit" from many angles and at any time; yet, some points do lead further on to the next point, so we'd recommend that you read straight through one time.

 Each of the single-position shape diagrams is a "complete" snapshot of one section of a given scale, at one fretting position (and shows the scale degrees).
 They are essentially based on, but are not locked into, position-playing.
 If you are new to position playing, here is a brief explanation.